 About the role

-Are you a versatile and experienced designer who can deepen InWithForward’s design capacity and help us mature?
-As Design Director, you’ll collaborate with Sarah, the Lead of Social Impact, to set and sustain the direction of our on-the-ground teams across Canada.
-That means you’ll guide teams on design mindsets, methods, strategy and products — and jump into the fray to model and demonstrate iterative practice.
+The Design Director will deepen InWithForward’s design capacity, adding rigor, audacity, and panache to our work.
+As Design Director, you’ll collaborate with Sarah, our Lead Partner, to set and sustain the direction of teams across Canada.
+That means you’ll guide teams on design mindsets, strategy, methods and products, jumping into projects to model top-notch practice.

-- Prioritizing design deliverables & writing briefs before the Monday huddle
+- Prioritizing design deliverables & writing briefs with and for UX, graphic, industrial and service designers

-- Facilitating a workshop for funders to visually map their funding pipeline and identify opportunities to increase R&D
+- Facilitating a workshop for senior civil servants to visually map system leverage points

 - Initiating a partnership with a design school to set-up a fellowship program

-- You have at least 10 years of experience with design research, service design and systems design — all from a human-centered perspective — resulting in great products & services with your fingerprints all over them.
+- You have at least 10 years of experience across multiple sectors applying design research, service design and systems design (all from a human-centered perspective) resulting in great products & services with your fingerprints all over them.

-- You’re a humble design leader with a track record of inspiring and mentoring teams with your listening ear, thoughtful perspectives and constructive feedback.
+- You’re a dynamic leader with a track record of inspiring and mentoring teams with your listening ear and thoughtful perspectives.
+You give examples, clear direction, and honest feedback.

-- You’re a charismatic and confident communicator, able to share why design matters to a range of audiences: from people in power to folks on the frontlines.
+- You’re a confident communicator, able to share why design matters to a range of audiences: from people in power to folks on the frontlines to team members.
+You are skilled at explaining the rationale or intent behind things.

 - You’re a pragmatic idealist.
 You can see the big picture and how to chisel away to get closer to it.
 You are adept at creating realistic project plans, managing resources, and moving through bottlenecks and conflicts.